Atmospheric-Dynamics-GUF/PinCFlow.jl/paper/paper.md

 By default, the flow solver uses an adaptive time step determined from several stability criteria, including CFL conditions with respect to the resolved flow and the maximum group velocities of the unresolved gravity-wave field computed by MS-GWaM.
 The CFL numbers are configurable, however, one may also run the model with a fixed time step.

 MPI parallelization is supported in all grid dimensions.
-The number of MPI tasks is set per dimension, using the parameters of the domain namelist.
+The number of MPI tasks is set per dimension, using corresponding model parameters.
 Furthermore, one may pass a base communicator to the model, facilitating the setup of ensemble simulations in a single Julia script.

 # Related research and software